SimonCrouzet/g-plip/README.md

  - The PDBBind v2020 data, which can be retrieved from [the PDBBind website](http://pdbbind.org.cn/download.php).
 You need both the "general set minus refined set (2)" and the "refined set (3)", to unzip them and merge the two in the folder `data/v2020-complete-PL`
  - The PDBBind CASF 2016 Benchmark set, which can be retrieved from [the PDBBind website](http://pdbbind.org.cn/casf.php).
 You need the "CASF-2016" data, unzipped in the folder `data/CASF-2016`
  - The `Mapping_HumanProteins_20221006.tsv`, provided, giving a mapping between GeneID, UniProtID and EnsemblID for human proteins
+ - The `CASF_Mapping_HumanProteins_20230627.tsv`, provided, giving a mapping between PDB Code and UniProtID for human proteins in the CASF Core Set.
+Please note that this mapping has been manually refined by double cheking the PDB entries.
  - A PPI database giving pairs of GeneIDs interacting.
 By default, we used the database from the publication "Large-scale analysis of disease pathways in the human interactome" by M. Agrawal, M. Zitnik & J. Leskovec, [available here](https://snap.stanford.edu/biodata/datasets/10000/10000-PP-Pathways.html)
  - Gene expression data, retrieved by default [from the Human Protein Atlas](https://www.proteinatlas.org/about/download), where we took the "RNA consensus tissue gene data (4)"